zamazan4ik/awesome-pgo/article/article.md

 TODO: discuss here such a topic

+### How PGO and/or PLO changes a binary size?

+TODO: PGO helps with optimizing binary size since we can inline less for actually cold paths of our programs (and it can help with performance as well since our program will be smaller and more friendly for CPU I-cache).
+Write that binary can become larger (due to more agressive inlining) or smaller (if inlining is not required in some places) - it depends on the software kind and actual profiles.

+TODO: Do I need this chapter since this topic was discussed above with actual numbers?

 ## Related projects

 TODO: write about ASOS, machine-learning-based compilers, etc.
+TODO: write about machine-learning PGO: https://www.intel.com/content/www/us/en/docs/dpcpp-cpp-compiler/developer-guide-reference/2023-2/fprofile-ml-use.html

 Here I want to show you some PGO-related ongoing research or similar ideas that possibly you find at least interesting.